mrshabel/chow/README.md

 ## Setup

-1. Set environment and start the database with docker
+1. Set environment and start the database with docker.
+A postgres instance with postgis installed is started

 ```bash
 # setup env